Mercedes Ramping Up To Take Tesla Down — But Can They Really Compete With Elon Musk?

-Mercedes has its sights on a bigger share of the electric vehicle market and its parent company Daimler has quietly been building its EV fleet so that it can compete with Tesla Motors.
+Mercedes has its sights on a bigger share of the electric vehicle market and its parent company, Daimler, has quietly been building its EV fleet so that it can compete with Tesla Motors.
 According to Business Insider, Daimler has invested $11 billion into electrifying its fleet and plans to offer an electric version of every one of its vehicles by the year 2022.
 They project that at least fifty versions of Mercedes passenger cars will be offered either as fully-electric vehicles or as hybrids.

-Tesla Vs Mercedes- Won’t Be An Easy Win For Daimler.
+Tesla Vs Mercedes – Won’t Be An Easy Win For Daimler

 Even though Tesla is still considered an “underdog” in the automotive market, it isn’t going to be easy to take them on.
 As Business Insider notes, loyalty to the brand is high and very similar to the adulation that Apple Inc. receives.
 A lot of that has to do with admiration for Tesla CEO, Elon Musk.
 Musk is considered a genius tech disruptor who is committed to fostering a sustainable future.
 Mercedes/Daimler just doesn’t have that kind of star power.